 At the Fremantle Language Development Centre (FLDC), our curriculum and specialised language programs are run collaboratively by specially trained Teachers, Speech Pathologists and Education Assistants.
 The small class sizes allow us to address the individual needs of our students in a way that is not possible in mainstream classrooms.
-We conduct comprehensive assessments covering all areas of speech and language so that we are able to set individual goals (forming an Individual Education Plan or IEP), monitor progress, and plan for the intervention that is required.
+We conduct comprehensive assessments to inform individual goals, monitor progress, and plan for the intervention that is required.
 Our staff participate in regular professional learning to ensure knowledge and application of current research.

 At the FLDC we work within an evidence-based Response-to-Intervention (RTI) model.
 The RTI model ensures that each child receives the instruction that is best suited to their needs.
-The RTI models consist of three tiers of instructional processes:
+The RTI model consists of three tiers of instructional processes:

 Receptive language is the understanding of language ‘input’.
 Children need to understand the words used, the grammatical structures of the sentence, and the context in which it was said.
 Difficulties in this area may include poor listening skills, difficulty following instructions and understanding questions, and difficulty understanding word meanings.

-Semantics refers to the meaning of words, our vocabulary and the relationship between words.
-Skills that require a well-developed semantic system include labelling objects and actions, organising things into categories, understanding similarities and differences, describing objects, and figurative language.
+Semantics refers to the meaning of words, our vocabulary, and the relationship between words.
+Skills to support the organisation of the semantic system include labelling objects and actions, organising things into categories, understanding similarities and differences, describing objects, and figurative language.

 Grammar is the area of language that relates to organising words and sentences according to a set of rules.
 Examples of skills that require well-developed grammar knowledge include correctly using pronouns (e.g. he, she, his, her, their), tenses (e.g. present tense or past tense), and joining words (e.g. and, because, but).